radiatingstar/radiatingstar.com/content/blog/transition-with-transform-cant-be-future-proof/index.md

 **Conclusion 1:** we can't secure websites in case of browsers dropping support for prefixed transition before prefixed transform.

-## Case 2: unprefixed transform supported but unprefixed transition not.
+## Case 2: unprefixed transform supported but unprefixed transition not

 This scenario seems to be a bit better.
 The code has to be like that: